The robust bilevel continuous knapsack problem with uncertain coefficients in the follower's objective: Interval uncertainty

-Let $\mathcal{F}_P$ be the set of all fractional prefixes of the interval order~$P$ given by~$U$ and~$a$, corresponding to the set of all optimum follower's solutions for some~$b \in [0, \sum_{i = 1}^n a_i]$ and some $c \in U$.
-Then the adversary's task is, for fixed $b$, to choose a fractional prefix $F \in \mathcal{F}_P$ satisfying $a^\top x^F = b$, which in the original formulation, he does implicitly by choosing some $c \in U$ and anticipating the follower's optimum solution under this objective.
+Let $\mathcal{F}_P$ be the set of all fractional prefixes of the interval order~$P$ given by~$U$ and~$a$, corresponding to the set of all optimal follower's solutions for some~$b \in [0, \sum_{i = 1}^n a_i]$ and some $c \in U$.
+Then the adversary's task is, for fixed $b$, to choose a fractional prefix $F \in \mathcal{F}_P$ satisfying $a^\top x^F = b$, which in the original formulation, he does implicitly by choosing~$c \in U$ and anticipating the follower's optimal solution under this objective.
 Therefore the leader's problem can be reformulated as follows:

 In the next subsections, we first describe an algorithm to solve the inner minimization problem for fixed~$b$, i.e., the adversary's problem, which will then be generalized to the maximization problem over $b$.